Higher-Order Generalized Finite Differences for Variable Coefficient Diffusion Operators: Introduction and governing equations

 and the elliptic Poisson's equation

-It is straightforward to incorporate non-homogeneous Dirichlet and Neumann boundary conditions in GFDM, but in this paper, we only impose homogeneous Dirichlet boundary conditions \(u|_{\partial\Omega} = 0\) on the boundary of a domain $\Omega$.
+It is possible to incorporate non-homogeneous Dirichlet and Neumann boundary conditions in the generalized finite difference method.
+But in this paper, we only impose homogeneous Dirichlet boundary conditions \(u|_{\partial\Omega} = 0\) on the boundary of a domain $\Omega\subset\mathbb{R}^d$ in the two-dimensional case $d=2$.
+The ideas presented in this work can be easily extended to the three-dimensional case $d=3$.